 Although the Cerebrum, which is the main part of the brain we normally can see with all the folds and valleys, is the largest part of our brain it only contains about 20% of the neuron cells, while the large majority – 80% – are contained in the smaller cerebellum region tucked in the back and underneath the cerbrum/cortex.
 (You can just see it sticking out in Fig 2.)

-Brain structure is very complex having several ‘layers’ and components and specific regions to which certain body and mental function is attributed.
+Brain structure is very complex having several ‘layers’ and components and specific regions to which certain body and mental function are attributed.
 Roughly 50% of the brain comprises of nerve cells called Neurons of which there are 5 main types including interneurons, pyramidal cells including Betz cells, motor neurons (upper and lower motor neurons), and cerebellar Purkinje cells.
 Betz cells are the largest cells (by size of cell body) in the nervous system.

 Of the remaining 50% of brain cells they include: